SiverShiSSS/MCChinaSecuritySolutions/EntraID/MCSSOwithGBL/MC-Mooncake-SSO-with-Global-Tenant-SAML.en.md

 2. Based on federation configuration, the MC tenant forwards the authentication flow to the Global tenant's SAML endpoint.
 3. The user completes authentication in the Global tenant (including MFA policies).
 4. The Global tenant returns a SAML assertion to the MC tenant.
 The MC tenant validates the signature and attributes and establishes the session.

+## Value & Advantages (Why this)
+- Reuse existing Global identity and policies: No need to rebuild a full IdP/MFA/governance stack in MC; reduces build and run costs.
+- Minimal change surface: MC side focuses on federation and entry redirection; business apps see minimal changes.
+- Compliance balance: Users reside in China while authentication is performed by the Global tenant—balance control and convenience within compliance boundaries.
+- Reversible architecture: Non-invasive to app code; quick switch back to Managed mode if needed.

+## Effort & Deliverables
+- Effort type:
+  - Mostly configuration: via UI/Portal and Graph scripts; no application code deployment needed.
+  - Optional automation: package federation, claim mapping, and validation into PowerShell scripts for reuse and audit.
+- Main deliverables:
+  - Design and differences documentation (this doc + diagrams).
+  - Complete federation scripts and parameter inventory (including certificates and endpoints).
+  - Test cases and evidence (screenshots/logs).
+  - Runbook and rollback playbook.

+> Do we need to "deploy code"?
+Generally no. If integration with gateways/identity middle layers is desired, add small automation scripts—not app code changes.

 ## Prerequisites & Boundaries
 - Global and MC tenants require Global Administrator or equivalent permissions.